erfan-amani/TETRIS/README.md

 # TETRIS
-Tetris is a game that it was my university project.
+Tetris is a classic game that I coded for my university course.